Table of Contents

 Electrical connection

-The diagram above presents the case of an RCP with a single DSO meter at the electrical entry of the building.
+The diagram above presents the case of an RCP with a single DSO meter at the electrical input of the building.

 Consumers such as apartments and common areas are measured by private meters.

-A private meter also measures the photovoltaic production (inverter output).
+A private meter also measures the Photovoltaic (PV) production (inverter output).

-A private meter is also installed at the entry in series with the DSO one.
+A private meter is also installed at the input in series with the DSO one.

 The number of meters depends on what needs to be measured and billed separately.
 Here is a list of the most common meters to provide: